Ana-Morales/simple_shell/README.md

 - getenv.c-> contains the function that brings the enviromen variable PATH.
 - functions_prints.c -> contains the functions allowed to print to the standar output.
 - check_builtin.c -> contains the function that checks if a command is a builtin function or not.
+- built_in.c -> contains the function to be execute when command is a builtin function.
-- aux_func.c -> contains the auxiliar function to deal with string manipulation.
+- aux_func.c -> contains the auxiliar functions to deal with string manipulation.
 - holberton.h -> contains the definition of functions, structures and shared libraries.
 - man_1_simple_shell -> manual page archive